Related topics

 1. Go to the Microsoft 365 admin center at https://admin.microsoft.com

-2. Select Show all to display the additional admin centers, then select Azure Active Directory.
+2. Select Show all, then All admin centers to display the additional admin centers, and then select Microsoft Entra.

 The admin centers menu in Microsoft 365 with the Azure Active Directory admin center highlighted.

-3. Select Azure Active Directory from the navigation on the left, then Properties.
+3. Select Identity from the navigation on the left, then Properties.

 The properties item in the Azure Active Directory (AAD) admin center.